-Students interested in entering the Culinary Arts Program must enroll in Ozarka College as a student, submit all admissions requirements, talk with a program advisor and enroll in proper courses following the Culinary Arts Degree Pathway Guide.
-Students will attend the Melbourne campus for lab classes two-three days per week for classes and must attend required culinary activities.
+Students interested in entering the Culinary Arts Program must enroll in the Associate of Applied Science Culinary Arts degree plan at Ozarka College as a student, submit all admissions requirements, and talk to a program advisor to register for courses, subject to space in the program.
+Students will attend the Melbourne campus and will be required to participate in a number of culinary activities designed to provide necessary practical experience in the field.